 Is your internet connection fast enough for the best live TV streaming experience?

-Clark.com checked with YouTube TV, DirecTV Now, Hulu with Live TV, Sling TV and other streaming providers to find out each service’s minimum recommended download speed.
+Clark.com checked with YouTube TV, AT&T TV Now (formerly DirecTV Now), Hulu with Live TV, Sling TV and other streaming providers to find out each service’s minimum recommended download speed.

 We learned that the magic number is usually in the neighborhood of 10 Mbps (megabits per second):